- Fee assured

 I am particularly interested in Acceptance and Commitment Therapy (ACT), in which I have undertaken advanced training and and Continuing Professional Development.

 I have published articles on bereavement in the digital age, physicians and patient death, and counselling psychology research in the journals Bereavement Care, Existential Analysis, Counselling Psychology Review, and SCRIPTed: A Journal of Law, Technology and Society.
 I am an editor and author of the Handbook of Counselling Psychology (4th ed.)
 (2016) and author of How to Become a Counselling Psychologist (2017).
-I am currently writing All the Ghosts in the Machine, an exploration of the unintended consequences of our online lives for our digital "afterlives".
+I am also the author of All the Ghosts in the Machine, an exploration of the unintended consequences of our online lives for our digital "afterlives" (Robinson/Little Brown UK, 2019).

 Courses offered to GPs

-I am happy to offer talks on Acceptance and Commitment Therapy and on various bereavement-related topics.
+I am happy to offer talks on Acceptance and Commitment Therapy, work stress, privacy, digital ethics, and various bereavement-related topics.

 - Doctor of Psychology in Clinical Psychology, with Distinction Illinois School of Professional Psychology, USA 2005